-Heart Disease and Strokes: Obesity causes you to more likely to possess high vital signs and abnormal cholesterol levels, which are risk factors for heart condition and strokes.
+Heart Disease and Strokes: Obesity causes you to be more likely to possess high vital signs and abnormal cholesterol levels (high LDL cholesterol, low HDL cholesterol, or high levels of triglycerides), which are risk factors for heart condition and strokes.

 Type 2 Diabetes: Our body uses insulin to regulate blood glucose levels which can affect obesity.
 It raises the risk of resistance to insulin and diabetes.

 Digestive Problems: Obesity increases the likelihood that you're going to develop heartburn, gallbladder disease and liver problems.

 Gynecological and Sexual Problems: Obesity can also cause infertility and irregular periods in women.
 Obesity also can cause erectile dysfunction in men.

 Osteoarthritis: Obesity increases the strain placed on weight-bearing joints, causing inflammation within the body.
 This may cause problems like osteoarthritis.